skellis46/slipbox/literature notes/Krznaric - The Good Ancestor.md

 year: "2021"
 title: "The good ancestor: how to think long term in a short-term world"
 type: "literature"
-status: "in-progress"
-updated: "2022-01-06"
 ---

 # Krznaric - The Good Ancestor

 ## Blurb